We Are Losing the Space That Makes Us Whole

 relief from our own expectations

-We need environments where nothing is being evaluated,
+We need environments where nothing is being evaluated, optimized, or improved.

 Just experienced.

-Because the moment we step out of constant self-assessment,
+Because the moment we step out of constant self-assessment, something recalibrates.

 Clarity returns.